Province Acquires StoneTurn to Create a Fully Integrated Financial Advisory Platform

 About Province

 Province is an internationally recognized advisory firm that helps clients navigate complex strategic, operational, financial, and legal challenges.
-Province provides a broad suite of multidisciplinary services to clients across four key areas of practice: restructuring advisory; disputes, investigations & risk advisory; capital markets; and office of the CFO.
-Founded in 2008, Province has a track record of success in some of the largest and most complex transactions, with over 500 in- and out-of-court restructurings and $400 billion in debt restructured.
-Learn more at www.ProvinceFirm.com.
+Province provides a broad suite of multi-disciplinary services to clients across four key areas of practice: restructuring advisory; disputes, investigations & risk advisory; capital markets; and office of the CFO.
+Founded in 2008, Province has over 120 professionals, 6 domestic offices, and a track record of success in some of the largest and most complex transactions.
+For more information, visit https://www.provincefirm.com.

 About StoneTurn